twolfson/spritesmith-engine-spec/README.md

 - cb `Function` - Error-first callback function to return canvas via
     - `cb` will have the function signature `(err, canvas)`
     - If there is an error, run `cb(err)`.
 Otherwise, callback with a canvas (i.e. `cb(null, canvas)`)
-    - This should be called asynchronously (e.g. use `process.nextTick` for after synchronous creation)
+    - This should be called asynchronously (e.g. if creation is synchronous, use `process.nextTick`)

 ### `engine.createImages(images, cb)`
 `engine.createImages` should have the function signature `(images, cb)`